snd/mesa/README.md

 `mesaWithConnection` will now use the provided function to get connections for the commands you execute.

-these connections are under mesas control. mesa will [properly call done()](https://github.com/brianc/node-postgres/wiki/pg#connectfunction-callback) on every connection it has obtained from the pool.
+these connections are under mesa's control. mesa will [properly call done()](https://github.com/brianc/node-postgres/wiki/pg#connectfunction-callback) on every connection it has obtained from the pool.